 And although an environmentally-positive idea, the ability of energy monitoring to save tenants money will be the main driver behind its success.
 The Decent Homes programme delivered more modern homes for social housing tenants and with these improvements came reduced running costs – upgraded loft insulation, high efficiency boilers and better double glazing were three ways of making a house cheaper to run.
 Smart meters will undoubtedly continue this drive to reduce household bills, but taking this initiative one step further and installing even more technologically advanced monitoring systems would undoubtedly deliver bigger savings and empower tenants to take even greater control of their energy use.

-We believe our Intelli Heat electric heating system is a real revolution when it comes to energy saving.
+The intelligent option We believe our Intelli Heat electric heating system is a real revolution when it comes to energy saving.
 Pair it with n Intellygreen smart monitoring programmer and not only can you monitor the overall energy usage of a domestic property, you can break it down into individual products such as electric heating washing machine, tumble dryer, fridge and freezer, television, computers – even the kettle, long regarded as the four-wheel drive of the kitchen due to its high demand for power.

 Furthermore, this wireless monitoring system may prove especially valuable for landlords operating multi-occupancy properties with electric heating, since tenants will be able to monitor exactly how much power the electric heating system is using and, more importantly, how much it is costing them on a minute-by-minute basis if they wish.
 Energy use can then be more closely matched to budget, ending the days of no cash being left for meters or unexpectedly high bills being received.